God Mother: History

-In 2016 they released a split 7-inch vinyl EP with Britons band Artemis on WOOAAARGH Records, SmithsFoodGroup, and Dingleberry Records.
+In 2016, they released a split 7-inch vinyl EP with Britons band Artemis on WOOAAARGH Records, SmithsFoodGroup, and Dingleberry Records.
 They also headlined a tour in South Africa and did a small tour with Cult Leader in Sweden.

 God Mother supported The Dillinger Escape Plan on their two Sweden dates in February.
 Ben Weinman invited them shortly after to play the Party Smasher Showcase at South by Southwest in Austin, Texas.
 The show marked the band's American debut.
 Party Smasher Inc announced in July that they had signed the band.
 The band toured with The Dillinger Escape Plan during their last tour in Europe and the United States.
-They also played at Brutal Assault festival.
+They also played at the Brutal Assault festival.